 - How much of an impact does X have on your business?

-TIP: Limit the number of questions you ask here.
+TIP: Limit the number of discovery questions you ask here.
 Too many will make your buyer feel overwhelmed.
 They also leave less time for the most important ones.

 Instead of rapid-firing questions at your prospects right from the start, you should aim to distribute your questions evenly across the sales call.

-As illustrated above, average-performing reps treat discovery like a static event, where questions are front-loaded at the beginning of the conversation.
+Average-performing reps treat discovery like a static event, where questions are front-loaded at the beginning of the conversation.

 On the other hand, top-performing reps have discovery call questions dispersed throughout the entirety of the call.

 Even if you have highly-targeted questions, your goal is to keep your prospect feeling natural and relaxed.
 Think of yourself as your buyer’s friend that’s there to help them make the best choice possible, rather than an FBI interrogator.